 You mention using a “mild soap”.
 Unfortunately, traditional soaps dry out the skin by stripping away its natural oils and fats.
 Also, the term “mild” doesn’t mean much when it comes to soap, since that term isn’t regulated in the cosmetic industry.

-Rather than soap, look for something called a syndet cleanser, like Cetaphil, CeraVe, or Lipikar Syndet.
+Rather than soap, look for something called a syndet (synthetic detergent) cleanser, like Cetaphil, CeraVe, or Lipikar Syndet.
 These cleansers often don’t foam or make suds, but you don’t need foaming to clean the skin.
 These cleansers will be far less drying in the winter.

 Send your sensitive skin questions to: firstname.lastname@example.org.
 For more information see Drsandyskotnicki.com.Submit a Question View all posts by this medical expert.